 As standards change, it’s critical to be involved in the conversations around them.

-In the last two years, we’ve joined the Interactive Advertising Bureau, Prebid Organization, and other standard-setting organizations that are controlling and defining the future of digital advertising.
+In the last two years, we’ve joined the Interactive Advertising Bureau, Prebid Organization, and other standards-setting organizations that are controlling and defining the future of digital advertising.

 We’re very active in those groups and will be pushing forward with more industry leaders, so AdThrive publishers are represented when decisions that affect each of you are being made.

 We’ll continue to be vocal advocates for high-quality, independent publishers!

 Gathering the best minds to create solutions

 We’ve been investing in growing our team rapidly with amazing new talent from some of the most respected companies in the media and advertising technology world.
-New team members have joined us with extensive industry experience from Pubmatic, Comscore, Kargo, Ask.com/IAC, Scripps, and AOL/Verizon bring extensive industry expertise to serve AdThrive publishers.
+New team members from Pubmatic, Comscore, Kargo, Ask.com/IAC, Scripps, and AOL/Verizon bring extensive industry expertise to serve AdThrive publishers.